SCE Expedites Grid Hardening to Reduce PSPS

 In addition, SCE will automate 18 remote-controlled switches and install seven new switches to allow more precision and de-energize smaller areas, install nine new weather stations and improve protocols to switch customers to nearby circuits unaffected by a shutoff, when possible.

 “When we complete work on these circuits, we are currently estimating a 78% reduction in PSPS on them under weather conditions similar to last year,” said Ohanian of SCE’s backcast method that analyzed past weather conditions against the expedited upgrades.
 “This means that while 57,000 customers on these circuits experienced at least one PSPS outage last year, about 37,000 of these customers would not have experienced an outage after the expedited upgrades and, of the remaining 20,000, many of those would have seen fewer and/or shorter PSPS outages.”

-The replacement of bare wires with insulated wires is a big part of this improvement, making blowing debris less problematic and allowing higher thresholds for wind speeds, among the key triggers for PSPS.
+The replacement of bare wires with covered conductor is a big part of this improvement, making blowing debris less problematic and allowing higher thresholds for wind speeds, among the key triggers for PSPS.

 We do not take lightly the use of PSPS to mitigate wildfire risk and we appreciate our communities’ patience as we accelerate our grid hardening to reduce the customer impact of PSPS.
 We understand that 2020 was particularly difficult and we have heard clearly from customers, regulators, government officials and public safety partners that we must reduce the need for PSPS.”Erik Takayesu, SCE Vice President

 The remote-controlled switches and weather stations are no less important to reducing PSPS.